 So if you happen to initiate your transfer outside of those windows, you could end up waiting until the next working day to get things moving, which will stretch out the entire process.
 To be sure, initiating payments before the first payment window at 9 am EST would give payees the best chance of getting through any urgent payments.

-How does an ACH transfer work?
+How does ACH payment processing work?

 - ODFI: originating depository financial institution